-Safran is a world leader in the aerospace industry, and its main business consists of developing engines for civil aircraft.
-The group also produces other equipment for the aerospace, space and defence industries.
-Safran has leading positions in all those markets.
+Safran is a world leading aerospace company, and its main business consists of making civil aircraft engines.
+The company also produces other aviation, space and defence equipment.
+Safran has leading market shares in all such markets.

 Stake in Safran

-From 2006 onwards, FFP had owned a stake of more than 5% in Zodiac Aerospace and was one of its main shareholders.
-After assisting the company with its development for 12 years, FFP supported Zodiac Aerospace’s merger with Safran.
+Since 2006, FFP has held a stake of more than 5% in Zodiac Aerospace and was one of its biggest shareholders.
+Having been at the company’s side for 12 years, FFP supported Zodiac Aerospace’s merger with Safran.

-In February 2018, FFP tendered all of its Zodiac Aerospace shares to the public exchange offer initiated by Safran.
-After that offer, and after investing a further €31 million in Safran shares, FFP now owns 0.7% of Safran.
-The shares acquired through the public offer are preferred shares that cannot be sold until February 2021.
+In February 2018, FFP tendered its entire Zodiac Aerospace equity to Safran’s public tender offer.
+Post merger and having invested a further €31 million in Safran shares, FFP now owns 0.8% of Safran.
+The shares received from the public offer are preferred shares that must be retained until February 2021.

-F&P, a 50/50 joint venture between FFP and the Fonds Stratégique de Participations (FSP), has a seat on Safran’s Board of Directors and is represented on the Board by its Chairman Robert Peugeot.
-F&P, represented by Robert Peugeot, is also a member of Safran’s Audit and Risk Management Committee.
+F&P, a 50/50 joint venture between FFP and Fonds Stratégique de Participations, can appoint one Safran board director and is represented by its chairman Robert Peugeot, who also represents F&P on Safran’s Audit and Risk Management Committee.